pitt-crc/user-manual/docs/applications/python.md

 # Python

-The CRC provides a variety of pre-installed Python versions that can be accessed immediately through Lmod.
+The CRCD provides a variety of pre-installed Python versions that can be accessed immediately through Lmod.
 Users can select from the available Python versions or install a different version if their target pipeline has specific requirements.
 A full list of available Python versions through Lmod can be viewed using:

 ```
 module spider python